-He has also worked at Courtyard Restaurant Donnybrook and Fado Restaurant working under Anthony Duggan (Druids Glen Hotel) amongst our fine properties.
+He has also worked at Courtyard Restaurant Donnybrook and Fado Restaurant working under Anthony Duggan (Druids Glen Hotel).

 SO LET’S GET TO KNOW HIM…

-How long have you’ve been in the Food Industry?
+How long have you been in the Food Industry?

-I’ve been in the industry since late 80s early 90s, so heading rapidly towards 30 years.
+I’ve been in the industry since the late 80s, early 90s, so heading rapidly towards 30 years.